 6. How will you arrive at the estimates that will form the basis for calculating the lease obligations and the value of the right of use?
 What data and methods will you use?
 What discount rate will you apply?

 7. Will the company’s loan terms be changed when the lease obligations are recognised in the balance sheet?

 8. Similarly, how will this affect bonus and remuneration schemes, acquisition decisions and the company’s ability to pay dividends?

 Fortunately, quick and reliable answers can be found to most of these questions.
-House of Control’s IFRS module can be used independently of the company’s ERP/accounting system.
+House of Control’s IFRS 16 solution can be used independently of the company’s ERP/accounting system.
 It covers all relevant conditions, such as transitional rules, disclosure requirements, right-of-use calculations, lease obligations and lease payments.